 Nearly eight in 10 organizations rolling out AI and machine learning experience project delays, according to a new global survey by Alegion and Dimensional Research.
 A whopping 96% of respondents blamed problems with data quality, model confidence and data labeling needed to train AI.

-These data issues are causing enterprises to blow through their AI project budgets and deadlines, the study found.
+These data issues have caused enterprises to blow through their AI project budgets and deadlines.

 That’s obviously unwanted news for the 84% of enterprises that believe investing in AI will lead to greater competitive advantages (Statista).
 IDC predicts worldwide spending on artificial intelligence (AI) systems will grow 44% in 2019, reaching $35.8 billion.

-“While enterprises see AI as critical to differentiating themselves within the market, they encounter challenges early in the process, primarily around accurately and efficiently labeling and annotating enough data to train their algorithms,” said Nathaniel Gates, CEO and co-founder of Alegion.
-The Austin, TX-based company is a provider of training data for ML projects.
+“While enterprises see AI as critical to differentiating themselves within the market, they encounter challenges early in the process, primarily around accurately and efficiently labeling and annotating enough data to train their algorithms,” says Nathaniel Gates, CEO and co-founder of Alegion.
+The Austin, TX-based company provides training data for ML projects.

-To get AI systems off the ground, Gates noted, training data must be voluminous and accurately labeled and annotated.
-With AI becoming a growing enterprise priority, data science teams are under tremendous pressure to deliver projects but frequently are challenged to produce training data at the required scale and quality, he said.
+To get AI systems off the ground, training data must be voluminous and accurately labeled and annotated.
+With AI becoming a growing enterprise priority, data science teams are under tremendous pressure to deliver projects but frequently challenged to produce training data at the required scale and quality.